SimonKoele/BTZ-043-PK-PD/README.md

 |     Proportional error BTZ-043 (CV%)                   |     50.5 (47.7-53.4)         |                                                         |
 |     Proportional error M1 (CV%)                        |     33.8 (32.4-35.1)         |                                                         |
 |     Proportional error M2 (CV%)                        |     29.0 (28.0-30.1)         |                                                         |

+CV% was calculated as sqrt(exp(OM^2)-1).
+Disposition parameters were allometrically scaled using a reference total body weight of 70kg. a Parameterized as percentage slower in cape-colored participants vs. other participants. b Parameterized as decrease in clearance after day 10 compared to before day 10.

 ## Estimated PD model parameters